 The basic step starting this process related to obstacle avoidance and visible area described in the next sections.
 Following that, we divide the autonomous navigation mission into two separate problems.
 The first part deals with navigating UAV from an arbitrary position far from target, as far field.
-Second part related to navigating to the target in the near field where the target is visible.
+The second part is related to navigating to the target in the near field where the target is visible.